-- Students who use interpreters for sign language and captioning must notify disability services of all class scheduling 30 days prior to the class start date. - Disability services must be notified immediately if changes are made in class scheduling. - Students must notify disability services 24 hours in advance that they will be absent from class or need an interpreter for tutoring or another academic event. - Interpreting services will be suspended if the student misses two classes consecutively and does not contact a disability services representative.
-Please meet with disability services to discuss the problem.
+- Students who use interpreters for sign language and captioning must notify the Center for Academic Success of all class scheduling 30 days prior to the class start date. - The Center for Academic Success must be notified immediately if changes are made in class scheduling. - Students must notify the Center for Academic Success at least 24 hours in advance that they will be absent from class or need an interpreter for tutoring or another academic event. - Interpreting services will be suspended if the student misses two classes consecutively and does not contact the Center for Academic Success.
+Please meet with the Center for Academic Success to discuss the problem.